hellociel/100-days-of-code/log.md

 **Thoughts:**

 - It's hard to stay motivated this week because of schedule changes, but I'm pushing myself hard to keep things moving.
 Hoping to make more progress by this weekend.

+### Day 28: June 10, 2020

+**Today's Progress**:

+- Finished 1/3 of precourse today.
+- Can't wait to go back to working on my personal projects tomorrow!

+**Thoughts:**

+- Precourse is taking longer than I thought but I'm excited to finish as much as possible this week so I don't have to worry about it next week.